sharik-siddiqi/3D-CV/README.md

 ### Results

-These are the results of the implementations:
+These are the results of the implementations in terms of mean error per vertex of our test dataset:

 | Model name         | Ours            |   Supervised       |
 | ------------------ |---------------- | -------------- |